KennethTM/datainwater/content/authors/admin/_index.md

 - Visitors
 ---

-Biologist interested in everything **data, water and computing**.
+Freshwater biologist by education with interests in everything related to **data, water and computing**.
 Research interest in freshwater carbon cycling, especially greenhouse gas fluxes and large scale carbon budgets.

 This webpage is my outlet for posts about cool data science stuff and ongoing/previous projects.
 Everything is very likely to have something to do with data and water!